AliNisarAhmed/my-notes/dotnet-C#/C#.md

     - In fact, you can’t actually use new to create an instance of an object using a static class even if you want to.
 (The compiler will report an error if you try.)

 - `partial` classes: When you split a class across multiple files, you define the parts of the class by using the partial keyword in each file

+- Anonymous Classes: You create an anonymous class simply by using the `new` keyword and a pair of braces defining the fields and values that you want the class to contain.

+    ```csharp
+      var myAnonymousObject = new { Name = "John ", Age = 47 };

+      var anotherAnonymousObject = new { Name = "Diana ", Age = 53 };
+    ```

+  - The C# compiler uses the names, types, number, and order of the fields to determine whether two instances of an anonymous class have the same type.

+  - In the case above, the variables myAnonymousObject and anotherAnonymousObject have the same number of fields, with the same name and type, in the same order, so both variables are instances of the same anonymous class.
+This means that you can perform assignment statements such as this:

+    ```csharp

+    anotherAnonymousObject = myAnonymousObject;

+    ```

+  - There are quite a few restrictions on the contents of an anonymous class.

+    - anonymous classes can contain only public fields,
+    - the fields must all be initialized,
+    - they cannot be static,
+    - and you cannot define any methods for them.

 ---